chettrick/stm32cubef4/Projects/STM32469I_EVAL/Applications/Audio/Audio_playback_and_record/readme.txt

 In main loop of the application, when a buffer is full with PCM format it is written in USB key using the free file system FatFS.

-This menu also manages information display and control interface through push buttons:
+This menu also manages information display and control interface through Joystick button:
  - When the application is recording audio file:
      [UP]: Volume+
      [DOWN]: Volume-